stefanhartescu/AMLSAssignment/README.md

 2. Compile the classification code
 3. Run the appropriate line at the end corresponding to the desired algorithm/task
 4. Once the .csv is generated, manually sort the first column in excel so it is in ascending order of the file number.
+5. The files must be placed in the same folder with the 68 point .dat file used for landmark detection.